agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 The various threads are wired up together via channels to form a processing pipeline where all stages run in parallel (if the host has enough cores).

-The file reader thread pro-actively loads chunks of 64Mb from the input file to not starve the rest of the pipeline on waiting for IO.
-Loading too many chunks in advance has a direct impact on the memory usage so I settled on 3 based on experiments.
+The file reader thread pro-actively loads chunks of 64Mb from the input file to not starve the rest of the pipeline while waiting for IO.
+Loading too many chunks in advance has a direct impact on the memory usage, so I settled on 3 chunks based on experiments.

 Those chunks are then sent over to the streaming parser which was the most challenging work of the project because it must handle incomplete inputs.
-A single chunk can contain millions of records and a chunk is not of course aligned on the actual boundary of the `hprof` records.
+A single chunk can contain millions of records, and a chunk is of course not aligned on the actual boundary of the `hprof` records.

-Therefore the parser tries to make sense of the incoming binary data while carefully managing its inner buffer.
+Therefore, the parser tries to make sense of the incoming binary data while carefully managing its inner buffer.

-More concretely, tt has been written by following the [full specification of the hprof format](https://hg.openjdk.java.net/jdk/jdk/file/ee1d592a9f53/src/hotspot/share/services/heapDumper.cpp#l62) found in the heap dumper code of the JDK.
+More concretely, it has been written by following the [full specification of the hprof format](https://hg.openjdk.java.net/jdk/jdk/file/ee1d592a9f53/src/hotspot/share/services/heapDumper.cpp#l62) found in the heap dumper code of the JDK.

-The parser itself is written with the [nom](https://github.com/Geal/nom) library which I found a real pleasure to work with due to its support for parsing incomplete data.
+The parser itself is written with the [nom](https://github.com/Geal/nom) library, which I found a real pleasure to work with due to its support for parsing incomplete data.

 As the content of the file is streamed through the parser, the classes information is extracted and forwarded to the statistics recorder thread which keeps track of the instance counts in order to later compute the heavy hitters.

-Spoiler alert, as of version 0.4.7 the performance bottleneck is the parsing thread, speeding up other stages of the pipelines would not yield any performance improvements.
+Spoiler alert: as of version 0.4.7, the performance bottleneck is the parsing thread.

+Speeding up other stages of the pipelines would not yield any performance improvements.

 ## Test data

-We are about to do some performance testing which means we need some meaningful test data.
+We are about to do some performance testing, which means we need some meaningful test data.

 For the sake of transparency or reproducibility, I will show you exactly how to generate a similar heap dump.

-To avoid completely synthetic data, we will be using the [Spring's REST petclinic](https://github.com/spring-petclinic/spring-petclinic-rest).
+To avoid completely synthetic data, we will be using [Spring's REST petclinic](https://github.com/spring-petclinic/spring-petclinic-rest).

 It is a reasonable choice because it is relatively well known and it uses an in-memory database by default which naturally amplifies the memory usage.